-Evicting a tenant is a legal process that you must do the right way.
-Failing to follow the eviction process gives the tenant the right to sue you for illegal eviction, which can end up costing you thousands of dollars in court fees.
+Evicting a tenant is a legal process that you must do the right way by following Kentucky Eviction Laws.
+Failing to follow the eviction process opens up liability for an eviction lawsuit and gives the tenant the right to sue you for illegal eviction, which can end up costing you thousands of dollars in court fees.

 Landlords in Kentucky must follow the Uniform Residential Landlord and Tenant Act (URLTA) to evict a tenant legally.
-This Kentucky landlord tenant law clearly defines the eviction process that a landlord needs to follow when evicting a tenant in this state.
+This Kentucky landlord tenant law clearly defines the eviction laws in KY and the process that a landlord needs to follow when evicting a tenant in this state.

 We’re going to explain the 2022 eviction process in Kentucky by breaking down each step you need to follow during the eviction process to keep yourself safe.